Comics Art: Introduction to Visual Storytelling

 - To agree to the terms included in Comics Experience’s User Agreement.

 - High-speed Internet access

-- A scanner is recommended so that it is easier for you to share your art to get constructive criticism from your classmates and from Robert himself.
+- A scanner is recommended so that it is easier for you to share your art to get constructive criticism from your classmates and from Phillip himself.

 - Your Artist Hat!

-Online registration only: To attend Introduction to Comic Book Art, you must register online.
+Online registration only: To attend Comics Art: Introduction to Visual Storytelling, you must register online.
 Enrollment is limited.*